 Whilst we are not robots, or near-perfect playing machines, it is a significant measure of a drummer’s ability to demonstrate accurate control across a drum set.

-Similarly to the previous drumming mistake, this also revolves around the theme of lacking precision and control on the drum set.
-But this is a consequence of a potential lack of concentration or due care whilst playing drums.
+To play drums with uneven dynamics demonstrates a lack of precision and control on the drum set.
+This can also be a consequence of a lack of concentration whilst playing drums.

 Here’s an example.
 A drummer might be playing moderately loud in a verse; with a simple 4/4 hi hat beat.
 But when the chorus kicks in he decides to exert incredible force and play as loud as he can for 30 seconds, before going back to a normal volume.

-You might argue that this shows a human aspect within the playing, but it shows negligence for the song, and what the music as a whole might require.
+You might argue that this shows a human aspect within the playing, but it shows disregard for the song, and what the music as a whole might require.

 Another example might be a drummer that plays a really solid groove throughout a song, but then decides to go into his exciting fill very tentatively, and as a result plays so quietly that his drum fill is drowned out completely by the rest of the instruments, and it goes to waste.